MattD0312/twitter-profile-summarizer/README.md

 # Twitterphile
-Created by: Matt D'Ulisse, Jake Au, Dak Ragupathi, Sean Reilly
+Created by: Matt D'Ulisse, Jakob Au, Dak Ragupathi, Sean Reilly
 Created for: Dragonhacks 2020, Drexel University IEEE, 22/23 Feb 2020

 Web application designed to show usage of twitter handles.
 Displays most used hashtags and most used words on twitter.